 The purpose of the 12-month Enrollment component of IPEDS is to collect unduplicated enrollment counts of all students enrolled for credit and instructional activity data in postsecondary institutions for an entire 12-month period.
-Data are collected by gender, attendance status (full-time, part-time), race/ethnicity, first-time (entering), other (non-first-time entering) and certificate-seeking statuses for undergraduate students.
-Instructional activity is collected as total credit and/or clock hours attempted at the undergraduate levels.
-Using the instructional activity data reported, a full-time equivalent (FTE) student enrollment at the undergraduate level is estimated.
+For undergraduate students, unduplicated enrollment counts are collected by gender, attendance status (full-time, part-time), race/ethnicity, applicable progression statuses (e.g., first-time (entering), transfer-in (non-first-time entering), continuing/returning), and applicable degree/certificate-seeking statuses (e.g., degree/certificate-seeking or non-degree/non-certificate-seeking).
+For graduate students, data are collected by attendance status (full-time, part-time), race/ethnicity and gender.
+Instructional activity is collected as total credit and/or clock hours attempted at all enrollment levels.
+A full-time equivalent (FTE) student enrollment at the undergraduate and graduate levels is estimated using the instructional activity data reported.